Modalities

 Mindfullness Based Interventions

 Mindfulness based therapy involves learning to observe thoughts and emotions non-judgmentally, fostering a compassionate relationship with your inner experiences.
 These techniques provide practical skills to anchor yourself in the current moment, fostering a calmer and more centered approach to life’s challenges.
-These interventions can have immediate benefits for our physiology and mind.
+In other words, these interventions help increase connection with Self.